AdobeDocs/experience-platform.en/help/access-control/flac/overview.md

 | Subject | A subject is the user requesting access to a resource to perform an action. |
 | User groups | User groups are multiple users that have been grouped together and have the access to execute the same functions. |

-## Permissions UI
+## Permissions

-The Permissions UI in Adobe Experience Cloud provides a central location for managing attribute-based access control configurations for subjects and resources in your organization.
-Through the Permissions UI, you can create and manage roles, as well as assign the desired resource permissions for these roles.
-The Permissions UI also allows you to manage the labels, sandboxes, and users associated with a specific role.
-For more information, see the Permissions UI guide.
+Permissions is the area of Experience Cloud where administrators can define user roles and access polices to manage access permissions for features, capabilities, and objects within a product application.
+Through the Permissions, you can create and manage roles, as well as assign the desired resource permissions for these roles.
+Permissions also allows you to manage the labels, sandboxes, and users associated with a specific role.
+For more information, see the Permissions guide.

 ## Attribute-based access control API